 A tumbler lock uses levers to trap the bolt in the lock.
 The double tumbler locks require the lever to be lifted by a given amount to allow the bolt to slide past due to a slot in the lever.
-This lock is still in use in the present day.
+This lock is still in use in the present day locksmith west ealing.

-A lever lock normally uses a bitted key.
-The bit is the part of the key that actually engages with the lock’s locking mechanism.
+But A lever lock normally uses a bitted key.
+Then the bit is the part of the key that actually engages with the lock’s locking mechanism.

-An extremely famous locksmith, more well-known for his escapology skills, was Harry Houdini.
-He magic shows centred on his ability to escape from, apparently, the most secure of padlocks and chains!
-His ability to escape was due to his extraordinary skills as a lockpicker!
-His audiences would look on in amazement as he escaped from more and more precarious situations!
+An extremely famous houdini locksmiths, more well-known for his escapology skills, was Harry Houdini.
+In reality he magic shows centred on his ability to escape from, apparently, the most secure of padlocks and chains!
+His ability to escape was due to his extraordinary skills as a lockpicker locksmith highbury!
+So Houdini audiences would look on in amazement as he escaped from more and more precarious situations!